callum-hart/immutable-styles/README.md

 - Integrations / plugins with build tools
 - Seemless usage with JSX (`createStyle` can be mapped to JSX in the same way `createElement` does in React)
 - Better error messages that include file & line number
-- Allow modules to expose styles that can be changed at compile-time (similar to single inheritance model)
+- Allow modules to expose styles that can be redefined at compile-time (similar to single inheritance model)
 - Runtime validations during development
 - `createCSS` should also accept an object (currently assumes param is always an array)